Meet Rabbi Andrew Sklarz, MSW

 Andrew is a yoga enthusiast, an exercise fanatic, a lover of theater and music and an avid cyclist.
 He is a recipient of an honorary doctorate from the Hebrew Union College – Jewish Institute of Religion, where he was ordained as a rabbi.

 Rabbi Sklarz and his wife are the proud parents of a daughter and son.
-Andrew serves as rabbi of the Reform Temple of Putnam Valley, in Putnam Valley, New York.
+Andrew serves as rabbi of Temple Judea of Bucks County.
 He lives by the mottos, Carpe Diem – live every day to the fullest, and the words of Friedrich Nietzsche, “That which does not kill us, makes us stronger!”

 EDUCATION